Frequently Asked Questions (FAQs) - Business in the Community

 Our Responsible Business Map, based on the Global Goals, guides our members on a journey of continuous improvement, working across the whole responsible business agenda.

-We convene the network of purposeful leaders committed to changing business, transforming lives and helping the planet and communities thrive.
+We convene the network of leaders committed to changing their business and leveraging the power of working together to deliver positive economic, social and environmental change.

 Membership